 First published in the Strand Magazine in London. in May 1924, and later in the New York World.
 Collected in:

 This light-hearted poem was composed when the Kiplings were on holiday in France in the Spring of 1923.
-This was their first postwar trip, though they had been there before.
-Charles Carrington (p.482 paperback) writes:
+This was their fourth postwar trip, though they had made similar tours before the war, as Charles Carrington (p.
+414) notes:

 By the end of the month [March 1923] the author felt fit enough to sail, via Gibraltar, to the Mediterranean port of Toulon, where his chauffeur Taylor met him with the Duchess (all the Kiplings’ Rollses were now called the Duchess)...